dhellmann/pymotw/PyMOTW/SimpleXMLRPCServer/index.rst

     :synopsis: Implements an XML-RPC server.

 :Purpose: Implements an XML-RPC server.
-:Python Version: 2.2 and later
+:Available In: 2.2 and later

 The :mod:`SimpleXMLRPCServer` module contains classes for creating your own cross-platform, language-independent server using the XML-RPC